CQCL/pytket-docs/manual/manual_circuit.rst

     render_circuit_jupyter(qpe_circ)

+.. currentmodule:: pytket.circuit

-Now that we have defined our phase estimation circuit we can use a :py:class:`~pytket.circuit.CircBox` to define a reusable subroutine.
+Now that we have defined our phase estimation circuit we can use a :py:class:`CircBox` to define a reusable subroutine.
-We can then compose our subroutine registerwise by using :py:meth:`~pytket.circuit.Circuit.add_circbox_with_regmap` :py:class:`~pytket.circuit.Circuit` method.
-Here we provide a map where the keys are the register names inside the :py:class:`~pytket.circuit.CircBox` and the values are the register names external to the :py:class:`~pytket.circuit.CircBox`.
+We can then compose our subroutine registerwise by using :py:meth:`Circuit.add_circbox_with_regmap` :py:class:`Circuit` method.
+Here we provide a map where the keys are the register names inside the :py:class:`CircBox` and the values are the register names external to the :py:class:`~pytket.circuit.CircBox`.
 Note that the size of the registers used as keys and values must be equal.